BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > User (which creates the template) must have `iam:PassRole` permissions

-in the <cloud>IAM</cloud> service, we create a role, choose the trusted entity as <cloud>CloudFormation</cloud>, and we give it the capabilites for the resources we want it to create (such as <cloud>S3</cloud>). and when we create a stack, we can define which role will create the resource (rather than using the user role).
+in the <cloud>IAM</cloud> service, we create a role, choose the trusted entity as <cloud>CloudFormation</cloud>, and we give it the capabilities for the resources we want it to create (such as <cloud>S3</cloud>). and when we create a stack, we can define which role will create the resource (rather than using the user role).

 #### CloudFormation Capabilities